Stem Cell Registry's Privacy Statement

 • A blood sample is taken whenever a data subject’s suitability as a donor for a specific patient is assessed.
 The data subject’s name and personal identification number are disclosed for identification purposes to the person who takes the blood sample.

-All data subjects included in the Stem Cell Registry who are undergoing additional or further testing or are about to donate their stem cells
+All data subjects included in the Stem Cell Registry who are undergoing additional or further testing or are about to donate their stem cells:

 • If a data subject included in the Stem Cell Registry is chosen as a donor, a summary of the results of their pre-donation medical examination is also shared with the relevant foreign stem cell registry in addition to the data listed above.

 • For identification of the person, the donor’s name and personal identification number are given to the physician assessing the donor’s eligibility and to the Collection Centre staff.
+The data are stored in the Orton Ltd and HUS patient databases.

 • The hospital where the patient is being treated is given the data subject’s donor ID as well as information on their tissue type, blood group, gender and year of birth, results of infection tests and any health-related data relevant to their suitability as a donor.